ksavchyn/dxc_sql_workshop/README.md

 The workshop showcases how Databricks enables efficient, governed, and accessible data management for enterprise-grade solutions.

 ### Dataset
-The dataset used in this workshop is from the [CMS 2008-2010 Data Entrepreneurs’ Synthetic Public Use File (DE-SynPUF)](https://www.cms.gov/data-research/statistics-trends-and-reports/medicare-claims-synthetic-public-use-files/cms-2008-2010-data-entrepreneurs-synthetic-public-use-file-de-synpuf).
-The DE-SynPUF was created with the goal of providing a realistic set of claims data in the public domain while providing the very highest degree of protection to the Medicare beneficiaries’ protected health information.
+The dataset used in this workshop is the [Synthetic Employee Records Dataset from Kaggle](https://www.kaggle.com/datasets/ravindrasinghrana/employeedataset?resource=download).
+The Synthetic Employee Records Dataset is a simulated dataset created to explore various data analysis and machine learning techniques in the context of human resources and employee management.
+This synthetic dataset mirrors the structure and characteristics of real employee data, while all the information contained within is entirely fictional and generated for illustrative purposes.

 ## [Prerequisites](#prerequisites)
 In order to properly setup and successfully run the workshop, there are several prerequisites:
 - The code base is implemented to execute successfully ONLY on the Databricks platform (GCP, AZURE, OR AWS).
-- Databricks E2 Deployment
+- Azure Databricks Deployment
 - Workspace for the Workshop
-<br>There are several preferred options for running this workshop.
-Please work with your account team to decide which method is best for your customer
-  - Run the workshop in a CloudLabs environment.
-  - Run the workshop in a Databricks Express environment.
-  - Run the workshop in a Customer workspace.
-- Databricks Repos functionality.
+- Databricks Repos functionality
-- Access to GitHub via public internet access.
+- Access to GitHub via public internet access
 - Access to Serverless compute or compute using Databricks Runtime **14.3 LTS**
-- Unity Catalog enabled.
+- Unity Catalog enabled

 ## [IMPORTANT NOTES](#important-notes)
 The contents of this workshop **are not** designed to be deployed multiple times in the same workspace.
 This is intended.

 The names of objects created are not unique, and certain objects will not replace existing objects.

-- **Example**: The serving endpoint (name: predict_claims_amount) will not be recreated/updated when deploying this multiple times unless it is manually deleted.
+- **Example**: The serving endpoint (name: XXXX) will not be recreated/updated when deploying this multiple times unless it is manually deleted.

 # Workshop Setup
 Follow the steps below to setup your environment for the workshop.